baronkwan/phase-0/week-1/my-website-1-reflection.md

 ### Describe what open source means.

-> Open Source means the code and the source code of the software is able to be freely distributed.
+> Open Source means the code and the source code of the software are able to be freely distributed.
 Open source software is the practice of sharing how a computer program was made and also allowing others to use, customize and build on the software as they see fit.

 ### What do you think about Open Source?
 Does it make you nervous or protective?
 Does it feel like utopia?